levirogalla/simple-neural-network/README.md

 # Simple neural network

-This project provides tools to create a simple neural network.
-It does not have any biases and uses the relu activation function.
+This project provides functions and classes to create a deep neural network.

 ## To use

-Import functions from network.py and iterate over layers to train network
+Import either nnv1 or nnv2 from network and pass a tuple defining the network structure as well as the random weight range and activation function.

+Call train function to iteratavly update parameters.

-## In progress
+## To Do

-Making a class to create, train, and save models of neural networks
+Improve documentation.